History of The George Snow Scholarship Fund

 Since its inception the Fund has awarded over 6 million dollars in educational grants.
 In the year 2013 alone, the Scholarship Fund awarded over $580,000.00 in commitments to 73 students.
 This level of support places the Fund as one of Palm Beach County’s largest sources of educational grants.
 The Fund aims to grant at least one award to each public high school in Palm Beach County.

-The George Snow Scholarship Fund also administrates scholarships for other individuals, corporations and organizations including the Boca Raton Rotary Club Scholarships, the Daniel and Mary Lou Shepard Trust, the Sons of Italy Scholarship, the Scott and Shelagh Adams Scholarships and the Weppner Family Scholarships, to name a few.
+The George Snow Scholarship Fund also administrates scholarships for other individuals, corporations and organizations including the Downtown Boca Raton Rotary Club Scholarships, the Daniel and Mary Lou Shepard Trust, the Sons of Italy Scholarship, the Scott and Shelagh Adams Scholarships and the Weppner Family Scholarships, to name a few.